aionnetwork/aion/README.md

 **Note:** To allow peers to connect to you, you must also change your configuration IP from **127.0.0.1** to a public IP on your machine.
 If you are unsure about having a public IP, set it to **0.0.0.0**.

-To create a brand new configuration, you need to run:
+An alternative way to get a permanent peer id is by creating a new configuration:

 ```
 ./aion.sh -c
 ```

 This newly made configuration will not have access to seed nodes by default.
-In order to connect to it, you will need to edit the `config.xml` file by adding nodes as listed from [here](https://github.com/aionnetwork/aion/wiki/Aion-Seed-nodes):
+In order to connect to seed nodes, you will need to edit the `config.xml` file by adding nodes as listed from [here](https://github.com/aionnetwork/aion/wiki/Aion-Seed-nodes):

 ```
 <nodes>